radiatingstar/radiatingstar.com/content/blog/how-to-get-individual-dates-and-days-of-week-in-google-analytics/index.md

   <figcaption>Individual dates in Google Analytics report.</figcaption>
 </figure>

-In the Custom Report section there's a buttom ”+ New Custom Report”.
+In the Custom Report section there's a button ”+ New Custom Report”.
 It lets us create a report with only the values we want, so let's create one.

 Most of the functionality in there is irrelevant for us now.
 You can call your report however you want (the Title option), name your report tab, set some filters and so on.
 Let's just focus on what matters the most.